kuboris/no_overhang/README.md

 ## Why
 This approach with much better implementation has actually pretty strong applications for decorative prints.
-Please if you know blender/3d printing better than I do add a pull request.
+Please, anyone knowing blender/3d printing could add a pull request and fix any of the bugs.